UPDATED! Has the SEC proposed new requirements for 10b5-1 plans? Are these plans controversial?

 - a limit on single-trade plans to one per 12-month period

+The final rules are expected in the spring of 2023.
 For more details on the proposed requirements, including the need to check a box on SEC Form 4 and Form 5 when a reported stock transaction is made under a 10b5-1 plan, see the related SEC Fact Sheet and alerts from the following law firms:

 The discussion below explains the background of this development, including the SEC's long-running scrutiny of 10b5-1 plans and academic research which presents evidence suggesting that abuses of 10b5-1 plans do occur.